{\tt RapidGBM}: An Efficient Tool for Fermi-GBM Visibility Checking and Data Analysis with a Case Study of EP240617a: Design and Capabilities of RapidGBM

 \subsection{TTE Data Handler and Response Generator}

-Once continuous TTE (Time-Tagged Event) data are released (typically within a few hours), \texttt{RapidGBM} automatically checks for and downloads the corresponding data.
-The tool then calls relevant APIs from the {\tt Fermi GBM tools} to generate light curves, perform background fitting and subtraction, and compute the Signal-to-Noise Ratio (SNR) to assess the presence of potential associated signals.
+Once continuous Time-Tagged Event (TTE) data are released (typically within a few hours), \texttt{RapidGBM} automatically checks for and downloads the corresponding data.
+The tool then calls relevant APIs from the {\tt Fermi GBM tools} to generate light curves, perform background fitting and subtraction, and compute the signal-to-noise ratio \citep[SNR;][]{1983ApJ...272..317L} to assess the presence of potential associated signals.
 Users can extract both source and background spectra over user-defined time intervals.
-Background estimation is typically based on pre- and post-burst intervals selected through the interface.
+Background estimation is typically based on pre- and postburst intervals selected through the interface.
 Detector response files are generated using the {\tt GBM Response Generator}.
 After determining the orbital period during the visibility check, the tool can also use historical {poshist} and {cspec} files to generate appropriate response matrices when the current day’s data are not yet available.
-This process prepares all the necessary files required for spectral analysis.